Skip to main content

 Pros:

-• Transparent - you know exactly why a transaction was flagged
+• Transparent, so you know why a transaction flagged.

 Cons:

-• Brittle - fraudsters learn and adapt to your rules
+• Brittle, because fraudsters learn your rules and adapt.

 Machine Learning Scoring